MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-source-control-deployment.md

 ### Set up connection

-You can easily can set up a connection to your Repo from the workspace settings and use Git commands to commit and sync changes following the [Get started with Git integration](../cicd/git-integration/git-get-started.md) of Fabric platform.
+You can easily can set up a connection to your Repo from the workspace settings to commit and sync changes following the [Get started with Git integration](../cicd/git-integration/git-get-started.md) of Fabric platform.
 Once connected, your items including notebooks appear in the 'Source control' panel.

 :::image type="content" source="media\notebook-source-control-deployment\git-source-panel.png" alt-text="Screenshot of workspace source control panel." lightbox="media\notebook-source-control-deployment\git-source-panel.png":::